reinaldolejr/reinaldolejr/README.md

 ### Hello world 😁

-I am a Full Stack Developer, I have a Bachelor’s Degree in Computer Science.
-I love coding, architecting systems, and databases.
+I'm a Software Engineer Fullstack with a Bachelor’s Degree in Computer Science.
+I have contributed to the success of multiple companies by delivering software solutions with a main focus on .NET, NodeJS, Typescript, Nextjs, and React Native.

 <!-- Linkedin -->
 <a href="https://www.linkedin.com/in/reinaldolejr/">